podhmo/django-sandbox/README.rst

 django-sandbox
 ----------------------------------------

-A tiny sandbox environemnt for django-begginer.
+A tiny sandbox environment for django-begginer.

 why django-sandbox?
 ----------------------------------------